-Congregational Wellness offers the Lay Health Advocate Program (LHAP) as a basic preparation course to train those wishing to start a wellness ministry or gain skills and knowledge to volunteer within an established ministry.
+Congregational Wellness offers the Community Health Promoter Program (CHPP) as a basic preparation course to train those wishing to start a wellness ministry or gain skills and knowledge to volunteer within an established ministry.
 The course is ideal for church members, community health advocates, ministry leaders and social workers who are not registered nurses.
 There are no educational prerequisites required.

 - Embrace the integration of faith and health as central to the wellness ministry leader role.